SimoneBronzini/awk/README.md

 TODO list
 --------------

-* Allow to provide a regex as field separator
+* Allow to provide unary functions (e.g. int, float, etc.) as record_func and field_func which are given as input the field/record without key/nr/nf parameters

 * Create a Writer class to store structured output on other files